meltano/meltano/docs/docs/contribute/prerequisites.md

 likely not need to prefix the commands with `poetry` as poetry will default to using the pyenv activated virtual environment.

 This means that you're ready to start Meltano CLI development.
-For API development, read on.

 :::caution